iamkdraj/iamkdraj.github.io/content/2nd Grade Previous Year Papers/Simple Papers/2nd Grade STSP-91.md

+---
+title: 1.
+Choose the correct alternative from the verbs given below each sentence (Q. Nos.
+1-5).
+tags:
+  - 2nd-grade
+  - movement-study
+  - period-study
+  - previous-papers
+  - questions
+---

 ### 1. Choose the correct alternative from the verbs given below each sentence (Q. Nos.
 1-5).
 they not go ?
 (1) Did